joseywalescolt45/systems-engineering/scheduler/sdd.md

 TODO Evaluate if this is the correct route

+## Logic

+### Initialization

+FIXME

+### Control Loop

+The module will batch requests every TODO seconds when calculating new flight plans.

+These flight plans will be calculated together when determining the net lowest average wait time for passengers.

+TODO This is where the sauce is made, lots of iteration on this algorithm

+### Cleanup

+Every TODO seconds the module will eliminate draft flight plans from the queue if the expiration date for each is less than the current DateTime.

 ## Interfaces

 For a refresher of the processes in the Arrow backend, please see the [top level README.md](../README.md).